 Want to renovate a bathroom on a budget?
 Swap out a plain mirror glued to the wall for something with more personality.
 This will give it a custom look.
 The mirror in Potty Paradise cost $20 at the flea market and leveled up the design of the room.

 Decorating on a budget isn’t always easy, but sprucing up your living room, bedroom, or bathroom with a couple of easy DIY projects and decorating with items you already own, doesn’t have to be frustrating.
-I hope you found some inspiring cheap decorating ideas that look high-end.
+I hope you found some inspiring and affordable decorating ideas that looks high-end.
 If you have more ideas for decorating on a budget, drop them in the comments below.

 Have a larger renovation?
 Feeling stressed?
 Stay on budget with my free renovation checklist.
 Download it now before demo day.